 One of our PhD students is working on an experiment related to the Platform for Affective Gameplay ANnotation (PAGAN) and needs your help.
 What do you need to do?
 Watch and label 3 short videos and complete a quick survey afterwards.
 It takes 7-8 minutes … read more

 Prof. Stefano Gualeni gave talks at two major Swedish Universities - University of Gothenburg and University of Skovde - this February.
-The Centre for Digital Humanities at the University of Gothenburg hired our Prof. Stefano Gualeni (in the picture) as a … read more
+The Centre for Digital Humanities at the University of Gothenburg hired our Prof. Stefano Gualeni (in … read more

 The Institute of Digital Games is thrilled to have Coline Pannier speaking as part of our Game Seminar Series.
 She will be presenting Ubisoft 10 Years Later - A Candid Snapshot.
 Game Development: An Inside Peek into the Evolution of … read more